JacobKochems/conductor/README.md

 and you're ready to go.

- * **Portable:** Conductor is a simple Python script that can be run on any platform with Python 3.7 or higher installed, making it easy to integrate into your existing setup.
+ * **Portable:** Conductor is a simple Python script that can be run on any platform with Python 3.9 (possibly 3.7, but untested yet) or higher installed, making it easy to integrate into your existing setup.

  * **Caching:** Conductor can cache the list of jobs to be executed, allowing you to easily resume a partially completed run if one of the scripts return